odoo/documentation/website/optimize/seo.rst

 Images
 ------

-When you upload new images using the website builder, Odoo automatically compresses them to reduce their sizes. (lossless compression for .PNG and .GIF and lossy compression for .JPG)
+When you upload new images, Odoo automatically compresses them to reduce their sizes (lossless compression for .PNG and .GIF and lossy compression for .JPG).

 From the upload button, you have the option to keep the original image unmodified if you prefer to optimize the quality of the image rather